flaviens/gsoc-sim-mem/documentation.md

 ### High-level design

-The _simmem_resp_banks_ module is made of two distinct _simmem_resp_bank_ modules:
+The _simmem_resp_banks_ module is made of two distinct instantiations of the same _simmem_resp_bank_ module:

 - The write response bank, responsible for storing write responses.
 - The read data bank, responsible for storing read data.
   As read data can come back as burst data, this bank has to additionally support bursts, which is the essential difference with the write response bank.

 The two banks act independently.